-Eleven partners from eight European countries are involved in the TERRITORIES project (2017-2019) also networking with the research platforms for radioecology (ALLIANCE) and emergency response (NERIS).
+Eleven partners from eight European countries are involved in the TERRITORIES project (To Enhance unceRtainties Reduction and stakeholders Involvement TOwards integrated and graded Risk management of humans and wildlife In long-lasting radiological Exposure Situations, 2017-2019) also networking with the research platforms for radioecology (ALLIANCE) and emergency response (NERIS).
 The target is an integrated and graded management approach for existing long-term exposures due to nuclear accidents or NORM legacy.

 BfS expertise will help quantifying variability and reducing uncertainties in exposure assessments by optimizing the characterization of exposure scenarios, the use of monitoring data, and model selection.